 ITIL Remediation plan as part of risk management

 Risk management is the process where all risks that may possibly apply to the roll-out of a new or improved service are considered.
 Contingency plans are put into place to deal with snags that may occur.
 However, sometimes the problems that arise when testing the service are so severe that there are no quick fixes.
 In this case, an ITIL remediation plan is implemented where steps are taken to reverse the change and return to service to its original state.
-Working with an ITIL remediation plan during the Service Transition stage will ensure that no serious snags will be present when the service is rolled out into a live environment.
+Working with a plan during the Service Transition stage will ensure that no serious snags will be present when the service is rolled out into a live environment.
 So that customers won’t have to deal with an inferior service.
-In this way, an ITIL remediation plan is part of risk management.
+In this way, this plan is part of risk management.

 A remediation plan is a back-out plan

 Ideally, for the remediation of failed changes, there will be a back-out plan or ITIL remediation plan which will restore the initial situation.
 This plan will include the steps and actions that should be followed to restore the initial situation before the change started to be implemented.
 In this way, even if the implementation of the change does not succeed, the implementation can be reversed by following the steps in the plan.

 An ITIL remediation plan for a change may be as simple as “reverse each step that was taken so far” or there may be a series of complex instructions to be followed, including restoration of baselines.
 In rare circumstances, a change may be authorized without considering the plan (e.g. emergency or security changes).
 In these situations the change is critical and the IT Service Provider has to either ensure a successful IT change management or take steps to rectify the circumstances if the change fails.